-Project Fi may be appealing to a lot of would-be business travelers but Google’s mobile network has one requirement that seemingly stops people from using it: the need to have a Google device.
-Right now you basically have just a few possible paths here: you can use 2016’s Pixel or Pixel XL, or you can stick to the now two-year-old Nexus 6P or 5X.
+Project Fi may be appealing to a lot of would-be business travellers, but Google’s mobile network has one major flaw: it requires that users have a Google device.
+Right now, that leaves very few options.
+You can use 2016’s Pixel or Pixel XL, or you can stick to the now two-year-old Nexus 6P or 5X.

-For most users, the need to use one of Google’s devices seemingly rules out using it with the Apple iPhone or popular alternative Android devices such as the Galaxy S8 and LG G6.
-But, this isn’t technically the case and after several months of using Project Fi in a non-Pixel device, let me tell you why.
+That limitation seemingly rules out using an Apple iPhone or popular alternative Android devices such as the Galaxy S8 and LG G6.
+But this isn’t technically the case.
+After several months of using Project Fi in a non-Pixel device, let me tell you why.

 Project Fi technically works in any device

 Simply put, Project Fi works in any device.
 That is to say, any device that supports a GSM SIM card and network.
 However, before you can use it in any particular device, you need to activate it and this is where you need one of the aforementioned Google devices to do so.
 Luckily, you don’t have to own it; borrow a friend’s or relative’s to activate your SIM card, then return to your regular phone.